hoangduytran/blender-manual/manual/sculpt_paint/brush/brush_settings.rst

    If trim is enabled vertices that are further away from the offset plane than the trim distance are ignored during sculpting.

+.. _bpy.types.Brush.crease_pinch_factor:

+Pinch/Magnify :guilabel:`Sculpt Mode`
+   Pushes the mesh towards/away from the brush center during the stroke.

+.. _bpy.types.Brush.deform_target:

+Deformation Target
+   How the deformation of the brush will affect the object.

+   Geometry
+      Deform the geometry directly.
+   Cloth Simulation
+      Deform the mesh while a :doc:`cloth simulation </sculpt_paint/sculpting/tools/cloth>` is applied to it at the same time.

 .. _sculpt-tool-settings-brush-settings-advanced: